Tseytisi/altcase/README.md

 ### Planned features
 - Allow input through pipe
-- Split input on newlines so each line gets the best mapping (in normal conversion mode)
+- Split input on newlines (or words) so each line gets the best mapping (in normal conversion mode)
 - Start with capital or non-capital letter in simple mode depending on the first character
 - GUI: Copied-to-clipboard notifier